 How Does It Work?

-Many plans will have a lifetime maximum benefit amount, just like underwritten health plans.
+You also need to understand that many of the sharing plans will have a lifetime maximum benefit amount, just like underwritten health plans.
 That maximum amount may vary between contribution levels to the Sharing Plan.
 Some are as low as $100,000 and as high as $1,000,000.
 You have to dig into the details of the Sharing Plan.

 What Else To Consider?

 Finally, you need to evaluate the solvency of the sharing plan.
-There have been some recent horror stories of mismanagement of funds and people having reimbursement denied for treatment that is supposed to be covered according to the guidelines of care.
+There have been recent horror stories of mismanagement of funds and people having reimbursement denied reimbursement for treatment that is supposed to be covered according to the guidelines of care.
 While a worst case scenario, we would be remiss for not bringing it up.

 Which One Should I Choose?